 The library offers after school programming to youths in grades one through three in the spring and fall.
 First through third grade Stories and Crafts offer the young people an opportunity to hear stories on a particular topic, and then to complete a coordinating craft.
-Stories and Crafts are offered for eight weeks February through March and October through December.
+Stories and Crafts are offered for four weeks February through March and October.
 Pre-registration is required.

 Summer Reading Program

-In 2013, we will celebrate the underground with the Dig into Reading theme.
+In 2015, we will celebrate the Every Hero has a Story theme.
 Check back here in the spring for more info on the summer reading program schedule.

-Teen programming is offered primarily through Phoenix Youth Center, which is located in the lower level of the Library building.
-The youth center is operated by the Library on behalf of Palmyra Area Cooperating Churches and is a nonsectarian organization that is open to all kids and teens from 3rd through 9th grade.
+Teen programming is offered primarily through Phoenix Youth Center, which is located in Palm Lutheran Church (during the school year).
+The youth center is operated by the Library on behalf of Palmyra — a Caring Community (PACC) and is a nonsectarian organization that is open to all kids and teens from 3rd through 9th grade.
 Chelsea Weibley, the Director of Phoenix Center Operations, offers kids a chance to unwind after school while also getting help completing their homework.
 For more information, visit the Phoenix Youth Center pages on our website.

 Teen Summer Reading programs are offered as a cooperative effort between the Library and Phoenix Youth Center.
-Teens can sign up for the program at either location, and all programming is offered in the youth center space.
+Teens can sign up for the program at either location, and all programming is offered in the library.